Installing Glue Down Flooring, isn't difficult, to do. But, requires a lot of awareness, and cleaning along the way. Get your knee pads, for this one.

 Table saw

-After you've, cleaned and prep the floor.
+After you've, cleaned and prep the sub-floor, test your sub-floor.

-1. 2 points make a straight line.
+- 2. Snap a starting line.
+2 points make a straight line.
 Begin by measuring 36" from each corner, of your starting wall.
 Then chalk a line.
 You can spray the line with, hairspray, to keep it from wiping away.

 Tip: When spreading glue, use the trowel in a plowing motion (snow plow).
 Hold the trowel at a 45 degree angle (floor up), push glue along, with a slight angle, like a snow plow, you'll be able to direct the glue, away or towards you.
+If, your flooring boards have stress reliefs on the bottom.
+Your trowel lines should be perpendicular to your stress relief grooves to ensure proper glue contact.
+If, it is smooth, then direction is not important.

 If you removed your baseboards, be sure to allow 1/4"- 3/8" expansion gap.
 Use the flooring puller, to pull your cut piece tight.
 You do this, by placing it, on the cut edge, then with a hammer, tap it tight.
 The tab on a low quality puller, will bend, during excessive usage.
 If, possible, use a quality one.